-Level AA is medium compliance and takes care of the most common barriers people with disabilities face on websites.
+Level AA guidelines include medium compliance and takes care of the most common barriers people with disabilities face on websites.

 This level of accessibility is the highest level of compliance, but for some content, it’s impossible to satisfy all the criteria for this level.
 The key is that websites must work with assistive technology to satisfy compliance requirements and websites that aren’t designed well often create barriers for disabled people.

 These barriers either prevent them from accessing your website entirely or limit the amount of information they can view.
 As a result, the user experience suffers.

 For these reasons, this ADA and WCAG website compliance checklist really comes in handy for knowing what needs to be changed on your website, so you comply with these standards.

 Website Accessibility Checklist (Four Principals of Website Content Accessibility Guidelines)

 There are four principles that guide website compliance accessibility requirements.